Steven Norman

 This case study has been produced as part of project BA19004 the National Banana Development and Extension Program which is funded by Hort Innovation, using the banana industry research and development levies, co-investment from the Department of Agriculture and Fisheries and contributions from the Australian Government.
 Hort Innovation is the grower-owned, not-for-profit research and development corporation for Australian horticulture.

-Meet a researcher – Tegan Kukulies
+Meet a researcher – Tegan Cavallaro

-Tegan Kukulies
+Tegan Cavallaro

 From soil scientist to extension specialist: the focus has always been bananas.